 Here’s what our experts had to say about communication and collaboration:

-Great agencies don’t only communicate well with clients, they also communicate well within the organization.
+Great agencies not only communicate well with clients, but they also communicate well within the organization.
 This often means giving space to creative individuals to communicate in a manner and role that fits their personality, as James Kramer points out:

 Takeaway: Don’t force creative people to fit a role.
 Instead, create roles that fit their personalities.
 For this, you’ll have to communicate clearly with your own team members and understand how they work.